All three Golden Girls in One: Looks like Rose, Sexy like Blanche with an acerbic wit like Dorothy

-Claudia Wicki (Fenton) studied ballet, piano and violin as a youngster.
-In her teens, she performed with the Wisconsin Ballet Company.
-A scholarship took her to Harkness House for Ballet Arts in New York where she studied Classical Ballet, Classical Spanish dance, Afro-Modern and Jazz.
+Born Claudia Fenton, she studied ballet, piano and violin.
+In her teens, she performed with the Wisconsin Ballet Company then went to Harkness House for Ballet Arts in New York where she studied Classical Ballet, Classical Spanish dance, Afro-Modern and Jazz.
 Over the years, Claudia continued to study with many renowned teachers in New York, Chicago, Tucson, Kansas City and Los Angeles

-Returning to New York, as an actress/performer, she played the comedy clubs and did Summer Stock at the Palace Theatre, Manchester New Hampshire.
-She toured again with a pop band, and then ended up back home in Madison Wisconsin to perform in a dinner theatre.
-The Producer/Director later hired her at a pair of Equity dinner theatres in Kansas City.
-She returned to LA to choreograph and act in the summer season at Occidental College, realizing such roles as Nellie in South Pacific, the Fairy Queen in Iolanthe, Adelaide in Guys & Dolls, Mad Margaret in Ruddigore.
-This Gilbert & Sullivan experience proved helpful later when while touring with Carmen Zapata’s Bi-Lingual Foundation for the Arts Children’s Theater production (English - Spanish), she was rushed in to replace an actress in The Pirates of Penzance at a large Equity dinner theatre in Orange County California.
+In Los Angeles, she was hired to choreograph and act in the summer season at Occidental College, realizing such roles as Nellie in South Pacific, the Fairy Queen in Iolanthe, Adelaide in Guys & Dolls, Mad Margaret in Ruddigore.
+This Gilbert & Sullivan experience proved helpful later when while touring with Carmen Zapata’s Bi-Lingual Foundation for the Arts Children’s Theater production Rojo Arco Iris (English & Spanish), she was rushed in to replace an actress in The Pirates of Penzance at an Equity dinner theatre in Orange County California.

-Claudia also worked out at the Group Repertory Theatre (GRT), founded by Actors Studio alumni and Academy of Motion Pictures Arts & Sciences member, Lonny Chapman.
-She performed with an improvisational comedy group at the company prior to being cast in several original productions, working directly with the writers.
-One of these productions was a new musical called RolePlay, directed by Allison Liddi, musical direction by Carole Weiss.
-The GRT opened this show for a 6-week run; it ran for over four months.
+Claudia continued working on her craft at the Group Repertory Theatre (GRT), now known as the Lonny Chapman Group Repertory Theatre.
+As a member of the company, she was cast in several original productions, working directly with the writers.
+One of these productions was a musical called RolePlay, directed by Allison Liddi-Brown, musical direction by Carole Weiss.
 Claudia created the role of Chlo.
-A New York production company requested re-writes, new songs, and a title change - Inside Out; it then ran off-Broadway at the Cherry Lane Theater.
+A New York production company requested re-writes, new songs, and a title change - Inside Out; it ran off-Broadway at the Cherry Lane Theater.
 Claudia brought this show to Zurich for its European Debut and played the role of Grace.